Category Archives: Thriller

 After the robbery, it is discovered that Santa is a deranged master criminal named Harry Reikle.
 He discovers that he’s been duped by Miles and puts horrific pressure on Cullen to hand over the money.

 I adore the added romantic angle that blossoms amid the cat-and-mouse antics between Miles and Harry.
-No sooner than Julie softens toward Miles a mysterious and gorgeous woman enters the scene claiming to know Miles’s father.
+No sooner has Julie softened toward Miles than a mysterious and gorgeous woman enters the scene, claiming to know Miles’s father.

-Michael Caine played a transvestite in Dressed to Kill and Harry’s mascara, long nails, and fishnet top made me feel he possessed those qualities though the film never confirms this.
+Michael Caine played a transvestite in Dressed to Kill (1980), and Harry’s mascara, long nails, and fishnet top made me feel he possessed those qualities, though the film never confirms this.

-Psychologically speaking, Harry is disturbed based on his treatment and the perceived hatred he expresses towards women.
+Psychologically speaking, Harry is disturbed by his treatment and the perceived hatred he expresses towards women.
 He picks up and beats a young prostitute unconscious.

-Plummer is great and I can’t recall seeing any role of his being so villainous and he plays it superbly.
-A far cry from the musical patriarch in The Sound of Music (1965).
+Plummer is great, and I can’t recall seeing any of his roles so villainous; he plays it superbly.—afar cry from the musical patriarch in The Sound of Music (1965).

 Nearly rivaling this is the great finale and a justified death on the mall escalator.
 It is fun to revisit the time when malls were flocked to, especially during the Christmas holidays.